 Since working together, Samasource has covered more than 2.5 million items, and their work has improved Walmart’s item coverage from 91% to 98%.

 Darpan Sachdeva, a Data Analyst at Walmart Labs, oversees these partnerships, “The value system is different.
 It’s not a cutthroat market; there’s a sense of dutifulness and responsibility.”

-Even more impressive, Samasource appears to have overcome a common problem in Silicon Valley: over half of the workforce is made up of women.
-With a lactation room, 90 days of maternity leave, and flexible shifts, Samasource is an example to be followed around the globe.
+Even more impressive, Samasource appears to have overcome a common problem in Silicon Valley: over half of their workforce is made up of women.
+With a lactation room, 12 weeks of paid maternity leave, and flexible shifts, Samasource is an example to be followed around the globe.